-At Estes Drive, a new tunnel is recommended to route the trail beneath the roadway and avoid an at-grade crossing there.
+At Estes Drive, a new tunnel or highway bridge is recommended to route the trail beneath the roadway and avoid an at-grade crossing there.

 B. Design a trail that would result in no rise in regulatory flood flows in Bolin Creek, and avoids the necessity of submitting a Letter of Map Revision (LOMR).